North Texas Mean Green football: Demotion to Division I-AA (FCS), rebound to FBS, and present

-The mounting debt left over from Fry's tenure reach a point where the NCAA ruled the program could not financially compete at the Division I-A level and the team was subsequently demoted to Division I-AA status.
+The mounting debt left over from Fry's tenure reached a point where the NCAA ruled the program could not financially compete at the Division I-A level and the team was subsequently demoted to Division I-AA status.
 In 1982, the university recognized that the athletics program had a deficit of $1.6 million and voted to join the Southland Conference.
 The program experienced little success in subsequent years, but in 1995, a coordinated campaign by donors to purchase large blocks of seats at Fouts Field spiked the average attendance enough for the school to enter Division I-A once again in 1995.

 After the school joined the Sun Belt Conference in 2001, Darrell Dickey briefly revived fortunes in Denton, winning four straight conference championships.
 The Mean Green played in the 2001 New Orleans Bowl despite a regular-season finish at 5–6 after winning the Sun Belt title with a 5–1 conference record.
 After going 2–9 and 3–9 in his eighth and ninth seasons, the athletic department fired Dickey on November 8, 2006.

 The school then hired Todd Dodge, who had been offensive coordinator at UNT from 1991 to 1992, on December 12, 2006.
-Dodge had been one of the nation's most successful high school football coaches, amassing a 98–11 record overall at Carroll High School in Southlake, Texas, including a 79-1 record over his last five years.
+Dodge had been one of the nation's most successful high school football coaches, amassing a 98–11 record overall at Carroll High School in Southlake, Texas, including a 79–1 record over his last five years.
 His teams at UNT struggled to win, however, compiling a 6–37 record overall and a 3–23 record in conference play.
 After a 1–6 start to the 2010 season, the school fired Dodge.
 He was replaced by offensive coordinator Mike Canales as interim head coach.
 In 2011, the university hired Dan McCarney as head coach.
 McCarney was the head coach at Iowa State from 1995 through 2006; he then served as defensive line coach for both the University of South Florida and the University of Florida just prior to his hiring at North Texas.